mk-fg/sht-sensor/README.md

 probably should not be used directly, all the coefficients, calculations and such high-level logic is defined in Sht class.

+Installed python module can also be used from cli via the usual `python -m sht_sensor ...` convention.

 Installation
 --------------------